 "Don't blame yourself," I said.
-"The demons only take weakest soldiers prisoner.
-Those who doesn't know to dodge."
+"The demons only take the weakest soldiers prisoner.
+Those who doesn't even know to dodge."

 "Oh."
 She perked up, her eyes lighting up with understanding.
 "Oh!
 But not dodging, that's... that's..."
 Her voice conveyed so much consternation I thought she wanted to call that guy a fucking moron but was too polite.
 "That's wrong!"